-The Department of Rural Health (DRH) will undertake a number of new initiatives to increase support of nursing and allied health students undertaking a placement in rural Victoria.
-The DRH delivers its education programs across a distributed network of campuses and regional health services distant from the main campus at Parkville and according to targets and attributes prescribed by the Commonwealth funded Rural Medical Training (RMT) and Multidisciplinary Training Programmes.
+The Department of Rural Health (DRH), will undertake a number of new initiatives to increase support of nursing and allied health students undertaking a placement in rural Victoria.

-The Community Placement Coordinator will develop innovative education streams for student placements in nursing and allied health students across our regions.
-Working with rural health services, this role will develop new placements in community-based settings for nursing and allied health students.
+The Education Coordinator will provide student educational resources to nursing and allied health students across our regions.
+Working with rural health services, this role will provide innovative educational support in health services, via technology assisted tutorials, in online environments and in face-to-face settings.

-The Community Placement Coordinator will work with the student placement team at the DRH and relevant university and health and community partners in order to develop and implement innovative health education programs.
-This position will be offered at Wangaratta.
+The Education Coordinator will work with the student placement team at the Department of Rural Health and relevant university and health service partners in order to develop and implement health education programs.